TIBCOSoftware/mashling-recipes/README.md

 }
 ```

-If "display_name" field is present in the json, its value used as the recipe name in mashling.io.
+If "display_name" field is present in the json, its value is used as the recipe name in mashling.io.
 Otherwise, the value of "name" field is used.

 ### Publishing a recipe